DucManhPhan/DucManhPhan.github.io/_posts/2020-04-30-Facade-pattern.md

 ## Benefits & Drawback
 1. Benefits

+    - It's a higher-level interface.

     - It makes an API easier to use, oftentimes we will encounter a poorly designed API.
 We can wrap a facade around it to hide the details from the client.

-    - It also helps to reduce dependencies on outside code.
+    - It also helps to reduce dependencies on outside code, reduce complexity.

     - It will simplify the interface or client usage.
 We typically want to wrap the complex code with an interface using this facade to make it simpler for the end-user.